Yos-jpg/od/README.md

-# Object Detection based on DUO/UDO dataset
+# Object Detection Model script for the LHS DEEP SEA TACTICS CLUB

+'

 this is supposed to detect underwater objects to help the ROV locate some debris and easily observe marine life to protect and sustain the environment